hpc2n/intro-git/scripts/3.basic-commands/1.basic-commands/README.md

       - create a README.md file and add this text on the first line: "File created on Sep.
 30, 2020"
       - stage the file
       - commit the changes
-      - create a second file "Poem.md" without any text, stage and commit it
+      - create a second file "Poem.md" without any text (hint: use touch command), stage and commit it

 2. Copy and paste the two paragraphs below of the poem *la lluvia* by Jorge Luis Borges into the Poem.md file:
 Tasks: